Lemons, Lavender, & Laundry

 While that was drying, I started working on my lettering for the sign.
 Luckily, there are truly creative people out there that share tutorials on how to do beautiful chalkboard lettering for those of us not gifted in the penmanship department.
 Honestly, I’ve seen a number of these tutorials, so I can’t point to one in particular, but I will share what I did.

-How to Create Beautiful Script Writing On A Chalkboard Sign
+How to Create A Chalkboard Sign from Cardboard

 After you’ve covered the whole thing in chalk, wipe it off, and you’ll have a perfect surface for starting your lettering.